openflighthpc/concertim-metric-reporting-daemon/docs/DEVELOPMENT.md

   `domain.ProcessedRepository`.
 (This code is likely making its way to `domain`).

-* `repository/memory` package: contains an implementation of `domain.Repository` that holds the reported metrics in memory.
-(This code is likely making its way to `inmem`).

 * `visualizer` package: contains a HTTP client for interacting with the Concertim Visualisation App's API.